HaroldP64393329/HaroldP64393329.github.io/_posts/2019-09-24-ruminations-on-scraping.md

 {% endhighlight %}

 Now I've got a complete list of results, at least for the first 6 rounds of the season so far.
-I used the excellent csv provided from [football-data.co.uk](http://football-data.co.uk/) and mocked up a truly basic P&L.
+I used the excellent csv provided from [football-data.co.uk](http://football-data.co.uk/) and mocked up a truly basic P&L. The lines to wager were drawn at random.

 ![pnl_basic_sheet.png]({{site.baseurl}}/img/pnl_basic_sheet.png)